Debbie35/LITA-CAPSTONE-SALES/README.md

 # LITA-CLASS-PROJECT

-### PROJECT TITLE: LITA CAPSTONE DATA ANALYSIS
+### PROJECT TITLE: LITA CAPSTONE DATA ANALYSIS:SALES PERFORMANCE ANALYSIS

 ### PROJECT OVERVIEW
  In this project, I am tasked with analyzing the sales performance of a retail store.
 I will need to explore sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
 The goal is to produce an interactive Power BI dashboard that highlights these findings.

 ### DATA SOURCE
+- excel file
+- csv file

 ### TOOLS USED
 - Microsoft Excel [Download Here](https://www.microsoft.com)
   1. for Data Cleaning
   2. Analysis and
   3. visualization
-- SQL - Structured Query Language QUering of Data
+- SQL - Structured Query Language
+  1. QUering of Data
 - Power BI - Power Business Intelligent
   1. Data visualisation
   2. Report